-- the nature of the allegations

-- the name of the Respondent;

-- the name of the Complainant;

-- details of any financial implications;

-- details of any external collaborators;

-- any other appropriate information.

-- 4.1.4 The Named Person will then seek, in collaboration with the individuals named above, to establish the employment status of the Respondent and any specific

-4.2 Stage 2 Informing the Respondent

-- 4.2.1 The Named Person will inform the Respondent that allegations of research misconduct have been made against him/her; this will take place formally at a meeting. - 4.2.2 Where the respondent is a member of staff, a representative of HR will be in attendance. - 4.2.3 The Respondent will be informed in advance: of the purpose of the meeting; that he or she is entitled to be accompanied by a colleague or trade union representative; and that this is an investigative, not a disciplinary procedure and if it is found that on the basis of the evidence that an allegation of research misconduct appears to have been substantiated, the matter will be referred to the University's disciplinary procedures which include mechanisms for appeal. - 4.2.4 At the meeting the Respondent will be provided with a copy of the allegation(s) and a copy of the procedures. - 4.2.5 The Respondent will be informed that he/she will be given the opportunity to respond to the allegations at a later stage (see 4.3.4 and 4.4.5 below).

-4.3 Stage 3 Review of information and evidence

-- 4.3.1 Upon receiving the allegation and normally within 10 working days, the Named Person will appoint a lead reviewer, in accordance with the principles outlined in Appendix III to this document. - 4.3.2 Where it is thought to be necessary, consideration will be given to seeking the suspension of the Respondent from his/her duties or to restricting his/her access to premises, colleagues and research materials relevant to the investigation. - 4.3.3 Such steps should only be taken in agreement with the appropriate University authorities and should take into account the seriousness of the allegations and the overall duties of the Respondent. - 4.3.4 The lead reviewer will seek to ensure that all relevant information and evidence including, where appropriate, research records, laboratory or other notebooks or similar, are secured and available and will normally interview the Complainant and Respondent. - 4.3.5 The lead reviewer will prepare a report based on a review of the information and evidence and will determine if the allegations of research misconduct:
+- the name of the Respondent; - the name of the Complainant; - details of any financial implications; - details of any external collaborators; - any other appropriate information. - 4.1.4 The Named Person will then seek, in collaboration with the individuals named above, to establish the employment status of the Respondent and any specific contractual details of the research in question, including the involvement of external funding, sponsoring or other organisations and whether or not these should be involved in the investigation and at what stage they should be informed of the allegations. - 4.2 Stage 2 Informing the Respondent - 4.2.1 The Named Person will inform the Respondent that allegations of research misconduct have been made against her/him; this will take place formally at a meeting. - 4.2.2 Where the respondent is a member of staff, a representative of People & Culture will be invited to attend; a member of staff from Research & Impact will be present - 4.2.3 The Respondent will be informed in advance: of the purpose of the meeting; that he or she is entitled to be accompanied by a colleague or trade union representative; and that this is an investigative, not a disciplinary procedure and if it is found that on the basis of the evidence that an allegation of research misconduct appears to have been substantiated, the matter will be referred to the University's disciplinary procedures which include mechanisms for appeal. - 4.2.4 At the meeting the Respondent will be provided with a copy of the allegation(s) and a copy of the procedures. - 4.2.5 The Respondent will be informed that they will be given the opportunity to respond to the allegations at a later stage (see 4.3.4 and 4.4.5 below). - 4.3 Stage 3 Review of information and evidence - 4.3.1 Upon receiving the allegation and normally within 10 working days, the Named Person will appoint a lead reviewer, in accordance with the principles outlined in Appendix III to this document. - 4.3.2 Where it is thought to be necessary, consideration will be given to seeking the suspension of the Respondent from their duties or to restricting his/her access to premises, colleagues and research materials relevant to the investigation. - 4.3.3 Such steps should only be taken in agreement with the appropriate University authorities and should take into account the seriousness of the allegations and the overall duties of the Respondent.

-- are mistaken, frivolous, vexatious or malicious; - have some substance but due to lack of intent to deceive or due to being minor in nature should be addressed through education and training in preference to disciplinary proceedings; - have a basis that is sufficiently complex to justify further investigation; or - are clearly substantiated - 4.3.6 It is expected that Stage 3 of the process will normally be completed within 20 working days of the appointment of the lead reviewer. - 4.4 Stage 4 Report and action - 4.4.1 The report will be submitted to the Named Person. - 4.4.2 Where the report indicates that the allegations:
+- 4.3.4 The lead reviewer will seek to ensure that all relevant information and evidence including, where appropriate, research records, laboratory or other notebooks or similar, are secured and available and will normally interview the Complainant and Respondent. - 4.3.5 The lead reviewer will prepare a report based on a review of the information and evidence and will determine if the allegations of research misconduct: - are mistaken, frivolous, vexatious or malicious; - have some substance but due to lack of intent to deceive or due to being minor in nature should be addressed through education and training in preference to disciplinary proceedings; - have a basis that is sufficiently complex to justify further investigation; or - are clearly substantiated - 4.3.6 It is expected that Stage 3 of the process will normally be completed within 20 working days of the appointment of the lead reviewer. - 4.4 Stage 4 Report and action - 4.4.1 The report will be submitted to the Named Person. - 4.4.2 Where the report indicates that the allegations: